deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13816/index.md

 > </details>

-> Table 1 presents the real-world performance improvement of the Octo-small-1.5 policy across six tasks using Value-Guided Policy Steering (V-GPS).
+> Table 1 presents the success rates of the Octo-small-1.5 policy and the V-GPS method on six real-world robotic manipulation tasks, showing consistent improvement with V-GPS.

 {{< table-caption >}}